-During 2018 and 2017, we received zero and \$50,000, respectively, from the cash exercise of stock options.
-From time to time, we may receive additional cash through the exercise of stock options in the future.
-However, we cannot predict the timing or amount of cash proceeds we may receive from the exercise, if at all, of any of the outstanding stock options.
+During 2019 and 2018, we received \$28,000 and \$0, respectively, from the cash exercise of stock options.
+From time to time, we may receive additional cash through the exercise of stock options or stock warrants.
+However, we cannot predict the timing or amount of cash proceeds we may receive from the exercise, if at all, of any of the outstanding stock options or warrants.

 We may require additional financing to support our working capital needs in the future.
 The amount of additional capital we may require, the timing of our capital needs and the availability of financing to fund those needs will depend on a number of factors, including our strategic initiatives and operating plans, the performance of our business and the market conditions for available debt or equity financing.
 Additionally, the amount of capital required will depend on our ability to meet our sales goals and otherwise successfully execute our operating plan.
+The continued spread of COVID-19 and uncertain market conditions may limit the Company's ability to access capital, may reduce demand for the Company's products, and may negatively impact the Company's supply chain.
 We believe it is imperative that we meet these sales objectives in order to lessen our reliance on external financing in the future.
 We intend to continually monitor and adjust our operating plan as necessary to respond to developments in our business, our markets and the broader economy.
 Although we believe various debt and equity financing alternatives will be available to us to support our working capital needs, financing arrangements on acceptable terms may not be available to us when needed.
-Additionally, these alternatives may require significant cash payments for interest and other costs or could be highly ditive to our existing shareholders.
-Any such financing alternatives may not provide us with sufficient funds to meet our long-term capital requirements.
+Additionally, these alternatives may not provide us with sufficient funds to meet our long-term capital requirements.
 If necessary, we may explore strategic transactions that we consider to be in the best interest of our company and our shareholders, which may include, without limitation, public or private offerings of debt or equity securities, a rights offering, and other strategic alternatives; however, these options may not ultimately be available or feasible when needed.